deNBI/bibigrid_hybrid_cloud_elixir/readme.md

 - The master will now power up worker nodes (as you described it in `bibigrid.yml`) to assist him with this job.
 Execute `sinfo` after a few seconds to see the current node status.
 - View information about all scheduled jobs by executing `squeue`.
 You will see your job `helloworld` there.
 - You can see `helloworld`'s output using [cat](https://linux.die.net/man/1/cat) `cat /vol/spool/slurm-*.out`.

+Try doing the same again, but use `sbatch --array=1-50 --job-name=helloworld helloworld.sh --constraint=some_feature`.
+When running `squeue` you will notice that only nodes are used  that have the `some_feature` requirement (using the template only a single node).
 </details>

 ### Setting up nextflow